-Policy: The a-IPC, LTC-CIP®, and CIC[®], are administered at established sites or live remote proctoring throughout the year.
+Policy: The a-IPC, LTC-CIP, and CIC[®], are administered at established sites or live remote proctoring throughout the year.

-1. Testing sites must meet standard test site specifications accepted by the Testing Company.

-- 2. All initial certification examinations are administered in multiple sites as established by contract with the Testing Company. - 3.
+- 1. Testing sites must meet standard test site specifications accepted by the Testing Company. - 2.
+The initial certification examination is administered in multiple sites as established by contract with the Testing Company. - 3.
 The Testing Company secures all contracts and makes site and proctor arrangements for all test administrations.
 Tests are administered by contracted proctors as per established protocols.